Rapid-Application-Development-JS/itemplate/README.md

 # itemplate
-Library for converting templates into Incremental DOM rendering functions
+Library for converting your templates into incremental-dom rendering functions